Glamorosa: Casting

 The series brings back two Philippine actresses, Lorna Tolentino and Alice Dixson.
 Both have worked in the 1988 film, Nagbabagang Luha directed by Ishmael Bernal.

 Lorna Tolentino was last seen in the Television Series of ABS-CBN, Minsan Lang Kita Iibigin.
 In this series, she will be working with her fellow co-actors from that series, Tonton Gutierrez and Ronaldo Valdez.
-This marks her first Primetime Soap for TV5 and her 2nd time to work with Alice Dixson after the previous television series in 2004, Hanggang Kailan aired on rival station GMA 7.
+This marks her first Primetime Soap for TV5 and her 2nd time to work with Alice Dixson after the previous television series in 2004, Hanggang Kailan aired on GMA Network.

 The primetime series is also the 2nd-anniversary initial offering, of the network to its viewers.
 It also brings the network's homegrown talent, Ritz Azul, after her first primetime series, Mga Nagbabagang Bulaklak.

 The series also brings Gloria Diaz, and Lotlot de Leon with Celeste Legaspi.
 The series started production on October 4, 2011.